MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/dsct/oracle-to-mssql/convert-oracle-database-objects-to-mssql.md

 ms.date: "10/4/2021"
 ---

-# Converting Oracle database objects to Microsoft SQL
+# Convert Oracle database objects to Microsoft SQL

 Once Database Schema Conversion Toolkit (Oracle to MS SQL) extension is [installed](./install-remove-database-schema-conversion-toolkit-oracle-to-mssql.md), you can start converting your Oracle database objects to the Microsoft SQL platform.

-## Creating target SQL Database project
+## Create target SQL Database project

 First step in the conversion process is to prepare the target SQL Database project, where generated T-SQL scripts will be stored.
 In order to do this: